p4sstime/p4sstime/README.md

 sm_pt_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat sm_pt_stats_save_radius  200    # Set the radius in hammer units from the goal that an intercept is considered a save sm_pt_trikz             0/1/2/3 # Set 'trikz' mode.
 1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere sm_pt_trikz_projcollide  1/0    # When mp_friendlyfire is 1, toggle distance-based team projectile collision.
 1 removes distance-checking, 0 will cause your projectiles to phase through if you are too close. sm_pt_practice           0/1    # Toggle practice mode.
 If 1, then when the round timer reaches 5 minutes, add 5 minutes to the timer.
 ```

 ## TODO
 Need to Test:

-- Test fix for splash damage still doing damage on teammates trikz 1/2; need to check if enemies still get damage by the rocket splash; seems to work? need 2 others

-- Fix rocket player collide on mp_friendlyfire; should've fixed it; test

-- Need to add saves to be sent to logs.tf; they aren't currently (on pass_pass_caught), should've fixed it; test

-- Check sm_pt_projcollide
+- retest trikz totally; need two players

+- Check sm_pt_projcollide; 0 just completely stops projectiles from touching teammates, should be fixed and result in projectiles touching teammates like they do casually when trikz 1

+- test chat message for assisted goals

-- Fix handoff does not even get triggered; test 3
+- Fix handoff does not even get triggered; it actually triggers pass_pass_caught so switch to that tmrw

-- Fix ball airshots not triggering; test 3

-- Do friendly player airshots count towards airshot counter on logs.tf
+- Make sure everything still goes to logs as expected; Do saves, friendly airshots, ball carrier airshots send to logs.tf?
+Do friendly player airshots count towards airshot counter on logs.tf?

-- Make sure everything still goes to logs as expected

-- [ ] sm_ballhud settings do not save (use [client prefs api](https://sourcemod.dev/#/clientprefs))
-- [ ] Track ball carrier airshots; send as logs and chatmsg; (if player carrying ball gets airshot, it's a ball carrier airshot) (OnTakeDamage if airshot while "m_bHasPasstimeBall" == 1)
 - [ ] Send a pull request to EasyE passtime repo about putting his plugins on his repo in a deprecated folder; also his whitelist is not updated; we use his as CFG and whitelist repo, use mine as the plugin. link to each other.
 - [ ] Communicate with logs.tf owner to have PASS stats display on logs (need to talk to Arie or Underscore to see if they can get in contact?)

 ## Eventual Additions

-- [ ] Track distance for scores; add to logs and chat msg thing (dhooks somehow)?
+- [ ] Track distance for scores; add to logs and chat msg thing (dhooks somehow?); pass_free is an event that triggers whenever the ball is thrown
 - [ ] Spec hud that shows you who has ball, pass targets, etc

 The below unique bombs may require special map triggers that have not been added yet.
 Purely conceptual.